jankapunkt/meteor-collection-factory/README.md

 Creates Mongo.Collection instances according to given input.
 It makes use of:

-- aldeed:collection2-core + simpl-schema (npm package)
+- aldeed:collection2-core + simpl-schema (npm package, you need to manually install this package)
 - dburles:mongo-collection-instances
-- dburles:burles:collection-helpers
+- dburles:burles:collection-helpers (optional, you need to manually install this package)

 ## Changelog

+0.1.8
+- toggle hooks (on/off)
+- removed try/catch from insert/update/remove as this should be responsibility of the surrounding execution context

+0.1.7
+- lint fix to standard js

 0.1.4
 - Removed internal dependency to SimpleSchemaFactory